EAugustoAnalysis/SPARCv8-Based-CPU/README.md

 # Sparcv8 Based Project
-A CPU project based on the unprivileged version of the SPARCv8 standard: https://sparc.org/technical-documents/
+A CPU project based on the unprivileged version of the SPARCv8 and SPARv8E standard: https://sparc.org/technical-documents/

-The aim is sort-of compliance.
-I doubt I'll achieve it at any point, but I do wish to get pretty close.
+The aim is sort-of compliance with base SPARCv8, assuming no MMU.
+I doubt I'll achieve it at any point, but I want the goal in mind to maximize binary compatibility.
 There's a lot of SPARC stuff that's ambiguous or left to the direction of the programmer, so I have a lot of wiggle room.
 I want to document anything extraneous I produce well, and I want you to be able to run most SPARCv8 instructions and get the expected result.